 Love Koh Tao viewpoint is a fantastic spot to watch the sunrise as it faces east over the Gulf Of Thailand.
 If you’re not a morning person, no worries, Love Koh Tao is also a great spot for lunch and a freshly squeezed fruit juice.

-There a number of great photo opportunities at the Love Koh Tao viewpoint, including the @lovekohtao sign, the netted beds and the big colorful welcome sign.
+There a number of great photo opportunities at the Love Koh Tao viewpoint, including the @lovekohtao sign, the netted beds, and the big colorful welcome sign.
 Love Koh Tao is one of my favorite things to do on Koh Tao, for a short visit in between beach hopping.

 Full blog post: Love Koh Tao Viewpoint

-Love Koh Tao Viewpoint – Things to do in Koh Tao
+Love Koh Tao Viewpoint

 #6 SAI NUAN BEACH

-HOW TO GET TO SAI NUAN BEACH
+WHERE IS SAI NUAN BEACH

 Sai Nuan Beach is a 15-minute drive from Sairee Beach and it has decent road access.
 There are no parking or entrance fees when visiting Sai Nuan Beach and is a short 2-minute walk to the beach from the jump-off point.